-Your most famous blood relative (at least that I found): Your 10G grandfather Samuel Lincoln #1545, was a weaver who was born in 1622 in Hingham, England who in 1637 emigrated to Hingham, a village in the Plymouth Colony, where he met and married Martha Lyford #1546
+Your most famous blood relative (at least that I found): Your 10G grandfather Samuel Lincoln #1545, was also among the Hingham group.
+He was a weaver who was born in 1622 who emigrated in 1637 to the Plymouth Colony, and then to Hingham, MA, where he met and married Martha Lyford #1546.

-President Abraham Lincoln was one of their 3G grandchildren.
-You are one of their 9G grandchildren.
+President Abraham Lincoln was one of their 3G grandchildren and you are one of their 9G

 You're related in a similar way to the Presidents Bush.
 They and we are descendants of #773 and 774 Samuel and Hannah Gill Clapp, both born in the 1640s in Scituate, Massachusetts.
 I know less about this connection because the Clapp family history available through Ancestry.com was not as specific as the Lincoln family history.